To what extent are Qonto's activities regulated and monitored?

-Qonto is therefore supervised by the same authority as all the French banks: the ACPR, and is subject to regular controls and compliance checks.
+We are therefore supervised (and are subject to regular controls) by the same authority as all French banks: the ACPR.

 How does Qonto ensure the security of my deposits?

 Your money is 100% safe because the funds deposited in your Qonto account must be protected in a totally separate way from its cash flow, in line with the applicable requirements.